Benson Abounu

 Benson Abounu (born 3 July 1949) is a Nigerian politician who served as the Deputy Governor of Benue State, Nigeria from 29 May 2015 to 29 May 2023.
 He was elected as the running mate to Governor Samuel L. Ortom in 2015 under the All Progressive Congress (APC).
 He is an engineer, a management consultant and a politician.

 Life

 Abounu was born on 3 July 1949 in Otukpo in Benue State.
-He is an engineer, an administrator and a politician who has served on various boards in the public and private sectors.
-He is married to Justice Mary Abounu, a High Court judge in the Benue State Judiciary, and has five children.
-Abounu is a widely travelled man whose hobbies include badminton and lawn tennis.
+He is an engineer, an administrator and a politician.
+He is married to Mary Abounu, a High court judge in the Benue State Judiciary, and has five children.

 Education

 He attended the Methodist Primary School Upu-Icho in Otukpo, his birthplace, from 1957 to 1963.
 He proceeded to Government College, Makurdi, where he had a brief stint, between 1964 and 1966.
 Engr.
 Abounu transferred to Government Technical College, Ilorin in 1967 and completed the O’levels in 1969.

 From 1971 to 1975, he studied at the Kaduna Polytechnic, Kaduna, before leaving for the United Kingdom, where he attended the Cranfield University, Bedford, England, between 1976 and 1978.
 Between 1980 and 1984 he was at the University of Ibadan before proceeding to the Ashridge Management College in England for postgraduate studies in 1989.

 From these academic pursuits, Abounu obtained diploma in electrical/mechanical engineering and higher national diploma in mechanical engineering; Master of Science in industrial engineering and administration as well as Master of Business Administration (MBA) finance and operations management.